kohlhofer/Crossings/chapters/chapter-09.md

 A child appears at the door, thin and silent.
 She is perhaps eight years old, her dress too large, her shoes held together with string.
 Her eyes are wide with hunger, her face pale with want.
 She does not speak, but her presence fills the doorway.

 Ada glances at the child, then at her dwindling supplies.
 Without hesitation, she slips a loaf of bread into a bag, adds a small piece of cheese, and hands it over without a word.
-The child's eyes widen, gratitude and shame mingling in her expression.
-Ada's face shows only kindness, but her hands shake slightly as she calculates what this generosity costs her empty shelves.
+The child's eyes widen.
+Ada's hands shake slightly.

-The child clutches the bag, her small hands trembling.
+The child clutches the bag.
 She looks up at Ada, mouth opening as if to speak, then closes it again.
 A nod, a step backward.

 Ada gestures gently toward the door, her expression soft but firm.
 The child understands.